savashn/cuial-api/README.md

-## CUIAL
+## CUIAL-API

-The API of CUIAL, which is a Dead Man's Switch that sends emails to the people you love after you died.
+This is the API of [CUIAL](https://cuial.com/), which is a Dead Man's Switch that sends emails to the people you love after you died.

-### API

 The frontend source code is accessible from [here](https://github.com/savashn/cuial).